TaeinUm/Computer-Networks-Projects/README.md

 - Ability to apply OSI model concepts to analyze and solve networking problems.
 - Proficiency in designing network systems based on theoretical principles and practical considerations.

-## Technologies Used
-- [List all technologies, programming languages, and tools used in the projects]
-- Example: Python, Wireshark, TCP/IP simulation tools